THIS PAGE CONTAINS INFORMATION ON:

 Datamars currently manufacturers “the only bio-polymer microchip in the market” that is being used on our pets.
 They claim it is FDA approved, but do not say what for.
 The FDA Center for Veterinary Medicine has no knowledge of the product.
-They also have claims it is USDA approved and we suspect this may have something to do with the 840 chip that may be a USDA registry.
-This does not appear to be pet microchip and we are investigating.
+They also have claims it is USDA approved and we suspect this may have something to do with the 840 chip that appears to be a transponder prefix for a USDA registry like ICAR.
+These registries are not certifications or approvals.
 The plastic Datamars microchip is sold on the internet, represented as a glass microchip.
 Datamars, a Swiss livestock management company, appears to dominate the UK market, based on the adverse event reporting.
 Their 2007 pet microchip patent includes a plastic microchip that is described as a silicon filled pet microchip with a polyester sheath, but other plastics are also referenced.
 It was registered with ICAR in May 2012 and the North American division started promoting it for sale around 2014.
 The Datamars manufacturer code is 981, the plastic microchip ICAR product code is 981002.
 The plastic microchip appears to be sold with transponder numbers starting 98102, which is assigned to the distributor Bayer resQ.
 The Veterinary FDA has reported it has done no review.
 It is currently being sold on the internet without disclosing to consumers that it is not glass encapsulated.
 So far as we can tell, the only thing in the packaging that distinguishes the plastic pet microchip from their glass product besides the transponder number is the orange cap used on the syringe.
 That is not what is shown in the pictures on one sellers website.
 There is vague reference made to the fact that it is other than a standard glass microchip, but no say of how besides it’s smaller size.
 The consumer would otherwise have to discharge the microchip for inspection or measure the diameter of the syringe tip and research the microchip to know it is not a glass encapsulated microchip.